Documenting The Statement Of Complaint

 - Names and contact information of other witnesses

-- Employee's accounting of the incident(s)/event(s) and specific facts regarding the complaint
+- Employee's accounting of the incident(s)/event(s) and specific facts regarding the complaint.
+If the incident involves medical leaves, ensure FMLA or ADA protocols are cross-referenced.

 - Clarity regarding employee's specific allegations